 MPF Photographic Bursary / Recipients

-Earlier this year Martin Parr Foundation launched a photographic bursary to support Black, Asian and minority ethnic photographers in the UK.
+In 2021 Martin Parr Foundation launched a photographic bursary to support Black, Asian and minority ethnic photographers in the UK.

 “It was a real privilege to be able to review so much talented and varied work.
 The submissions displayed originality, thoughtful execution and a real understanding of their chosen subject matter; be that the complexity of one’s identity, familial ties and sense of place.
 It’s been a difficult period for artists, but this group of individuals are out there, committed to their storytelling and I’m looking forward to seeing how they expand their projects.” – Fiona Rogers / Founder, Firecracker